darleksec/BNO-tracker/README.md

     Logic: datetime & timedelta (Temporal Algorithms)

- Usage
+### Usage

 Configure Base Dates: Set your Visa Approval and UK Entry dates.

 Log Trips: Add confirmed travel history to the Absence Log.

 Plan Future Trips: Toggle "What-If" mode to see how a potential trip affects your "Delta Impact."

 Consult the Planner: Use the Safe Travel Planner to see the maximum days you can safely leave the UK starting tomorrow.

-Portfolio Note

-Built as a CS major project to demonstrate proficiency in algorithmic thinking, iterative software design, and GUI engineering for solving real-world regulatory compliance problems.

 ## Credits & Attribution
 * **Lead Developer:** [Kimi Tang/darleksec]